mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Hae skin felt cold and fragile, like parched clay.
 Thi smiled down at me, and her hands began to disintegrate into the breeze.

-"listen," thi whispered, hae voice now indistinguishable from the wind.
+"Listen," thi whispered, hae voice now indistinguishable from the wind.

 "Mama, Where are you going?!"
 I called for hae to stay but thi kept slipping through my fingers, hae body sublimating into a cloud as if it were never there.
-The dewy breeze picked up and the tree began to sing all around me.
+The dewy breeze picked up and the tree began to sing all around me and I listened – closer than I'd listened before.

 "What am I listening for, mama?